 Split-State Complexity

-Thirteen states span multiple time zones, creating particular complexity for compliance.
+Twelve states span multiple time zones, creating particular complexity for compliance.
 Florida, Indiana, Kentucky, Michigan, and Tennessee straddle the Eastern and Central time zones.
 Kansas, Nebraska, North Dakota, South Dakota, and Texas span Central and Mountain time zones.
 Idaho and Oregon divide between Mountain and Pacific time zones.

 For consumers in these states, area code alone does not reliably indicate time zone.
 A 502 area code (Louisville, Kentucky) is Eastern Time.
 A 270 area code (Bowling Green, Kentucky) is Central Time.
 Both are Kentucky numbers.